 - Non-sterile protective gloves and plastic apron.

 - Automated incision device for use on newborns.

 - Cotton wool/gauze or spot plaster.

-- Clean the heel by washing thoroughly with plain water and the heel should be completely dry before taking the sample (Rationale 34).
+- Clean the heel by washing thoroughly with plain water (the water should not be heated and the heel should not be submerged (Rationale 30) the heel should be completely dry before taking the sample (Rationale 37).

-- For full-term and pre-term infants, the external and internal limits of the calcaneus are the preferred puncture site (Rationale 38)(Appendix 4).
-Skin puncture must be no deeper than 2.0mm (Rationale 39).
+- For full-term and pre-term infants, the external and internal limits of the calcaneus are the preferred puncture site (Rationale 40)(Appendix 5).
+Skin puncture must be no deeper than 2.0mm (Rationale 41).

 - If the blood flow ceases:

 - If the baby is not bleeding, a second puncture is necessary.
-The second puncture should be performed on a different part of the same foot or on the other foot, as marked by the shaded areas in diagrams A and B (Appendix 4)(Rationale 50).
+The second puncture should be performed on a different part of the same foot or on the other foot, as marked by the shaded areas in diagrams A and B (Appendix 5)(Rationale 52).

 - Apply a spot plaster if required and remove in a few hours.

 - Allow blood spots to air dry away from direct sunlight or heat before placing in the glassine envelope (Rationale 54).